Ricardomol/pazdera.github.io/_posts/2015-07-27-secondary-skills-for-software-engineers.md

 Management skills are difficult to learn on your own.
 While there may be plenty of resources, becoming a good manager without actually having anybody to manage is tricky.
-Most people move into it gradually by sticking with one company for long enough and being proactive in the organisation organisation.
+Most people move into it gradually by sticking with one company for long enough and being proactive in the organisation.

 Helping people perform well, grow in their profession and enjoy their work is a no small feat and can be incredibly rewarding too.